 Research Impact Awards

-The Life Sciences Research Network held its 1st round for applicants interested in a Research Impact Award in 2015 , followed by a 2nd round in 2016.
-More recently the Network has opened its 3rd and final call for Research Impact Awards, with a closing date of 31st March 2017, the successful applicants will be listed on the website shortly.
+The Life Sciences Research Network held its 1st round for applicants interested in a Research Impact Award in 2015 , followed by a 2nd round in 2016, with a 3rd and final round in March 2017.

-To date, the Network has funded 9 Research Impact Awards up to a value of £430k cumulatively.
+The Network has funded 15 Research Impact Awards up to a value of £694k cumulatively.

 The aim of the Research Impact award is to maximise the commercial, societal or scientific impact of previously funded Research Projects or PhD studentships.

-All successful applicants to date, contacted the NRN to check the eligibility of their proposal before submitting an application.
+All successful applicants contacted the NRN to check the eligibility of their proposal before submitting an application.

 Applicants described what additional research needs to be undertaken and why further support is justified, support was offered at up to £50k per project.